What is the demand for Business Process Outsourcing services on the European market?

 European SMEs are your most suitable buyers

 As an SME, your best strategy is to focus on providing BPO services for your fellow SMEs in Europe.
 This generally ensures a good match between you and your buyer on characteristics such as capacity and flexibility.
-As 99% of businesses in the EU are SMEs, this market offers great potential.
+Given that 99% of businesses in the EU are SMEs, and given that they employ more than 100 million people, this market offers great potential.
+While outsourcing traditionally used to be reserved for large companies, SMEs are increasingly taking advantage of the benefits it has to offer them.

 Horizontal markets: SMEs outsource a variety of BPO services